AI4BP/ainotes/README.md

 # ainotes
-A collection of, mostly Python, notebooks curated by [mrtn.onl](https://mrtn.onl) to get you started in the world of process-centric AI.
+A collection of, mostly Python, notebooks curated by Andreas Martin, PhD, [mrtn.onl](https://mrtn.onl) 🛰 to get you started in the world of process-centric AI.